Duration – 10 Days

 At South Pullu, submit copies of the permit.
 Take more than one copy with you all the time, since you will be required to submit copies at several check posts.

-You will cross the highest motorable road of the world this time – Khardungla Pass.
+You will cross the highest motorable road in the world this time – Khardungla Pass.

 Road Condition – From Khardungla Pass the road is really bad and rugged.
 But it is only for half an hour of a distance.
 You will have your best ride on this stretch.
 The roads are so amazing and lovely to ride on.